All Articles

 Changing jobs or employers during your career isn't unusual.
 But any change in employment outside of public education may impact the retirement benefits you earned as a school employee — even if you are paying into another pension program or Social Security through your new job.

-“The Teacher Retirement System of Texas, known as 'TRS,' currently takes 8.25% of an employee's paycheck to fund the pension,” explains Eldridge.
-"The money you put into TRS and the accrued annual 2% interest it earns is fully vested.
+For example, the Teacher Retirement System of Texas (TRS)1 currently takes 8.25% of an employee's paycheck to fund the pension.
+The money you put into TRS and the accrued annual 2% interest it earns is fully vested.
 If you leave your job at any point, you can keep it in place and let it grow or remove it and roll it over to another plan.
-Or you can opt to take a full distribution."
+Or you may opt to take a full distribution.

 Career transitions: Post-retirement employment

 Once you're retired from education, you may embrace work-free days or switch gears to another field.
-Of course, there are financial benefits1 if you continue to work.
+Of course, there are financial benefits3 if you continue to work.
 You may also enjoy staying active with a job that is different from what you spent most of your career doing.

-If your post-retirement job is outside of Texas education, you can continue to collect your TRS pension while you work.
+If your post-retirement job is outside of Texas public education, you can continue to collect your TRS pension while you work.

-Rolling over your TRS funds in retirement
+Rolling over your funds in retirement

 • Direct Rollover: Ask your plan administrator to make the payment directly via check to another retirement plan or to an IRA.
 No taxes will be withheld from the transfer amount.